This article will share how I successfully prepared for and passed the SC-200: Microsoft Security Operations Analyst certification exam.

 Introduction

-Microsoft is continually updating its role-based certifications to keep up with the evolving business requirements.
-Microsofts Learn platform is constantly being developed, as seen in the already two changes made, to better offer what to skill up, prove your knowledge and skills to your employers…or as I prove to myself, I can do it.
+Microsoft is continually updating its role-based certifications to keep up with the evolving business requirements and products that they are rolling out.
+The Microsoft Learn platform, a goldmine of information, is constantly being developed, as seen in the two changes already made, to better offer what to skill up and prove your knowledge and skills to your employers…or as I prove to myself, I can do it.

-In February 2021, Microsoft launched a new set of training paths and exams that focus on Security, Compliance, and Identity (SCI) solutions that focus mainly on the Microsoft Azure and Microsoft 365 cloud platforms.
+In February 2021, Microsoft launched a new set of training paths and exams that focus on Security, Compliance, and Identity (SCI) solutions, mainly on the Microsoft Azure and Microsoft 365 cloud platforms.
 This is a clear indication of Microsoft’s importance in its security function.

 The Security & Compliance Exams/pathways